Amshaker/SwiftFormer/README.md

     | -------------- | -----| ----- | ------ |
     | Latency (msec) | 2.17 | 1.69  | 1.7    |

-    Refer to script above for details of the input & block parameters.
+    Refer to the script above for details of the input & block parameters.

 ❓ _Interested in reproducing the results above?_